OpenNative/open-native/README.md

 });
 ```

-Step 2 may be optional in many cases, as not all React Native native modules need Babel processing - this is frequently encountered in React Native Web projects (due to using Webpack too), and their [documentation](https://necolas.github.io/react-native-web/docs/multi-platform/) gives some guidance on the topic.
+For many modules, step 2 can be omitted - only certain React Native native modules, distributed with Metro in mind, actually need Babel processing in practice.
+Simply try building without the rule first and if Webpack throws an errors, try with the rule instead.

 ### Code

-Now write the same code in your NativeScript app as you'd write in a React Native app:
+Use the module in NativeScript exactly as you would in React Native:

 ```js
 import Auth0 from 'react-native-auth0';